johanestambunan/Data-Analysis-Project/README.md

 ---

-## Notes

-- Each project folder contains the source files, screenshots, and a dedicated README.
+## 📝 About This Repository

+This repository is continuously updated as I complete new data analytics projects and learn new tools.

+Each project includes:
-- Dashboard previews are available in each project folder.
+- A project overview
-- More projects will be added as I continue learning.
+- The dataset (when publicly available)
+- Dashboard screenshots or visualizations
+- Key findings and business insights

 ---